msd-code-academy/react-workshop/09-typescript-in-react/README.md

 const position: [number, number] = [0, 10];
 ```

+#### Object

+object is a type that represents any non-primitive type.
+It is not recommended to use, it's better to define shape of an
+object using `type` or `interface` (see below) instead.

 ### Interfaces and Types

 NOTE: Whenever we define our own type, it should start with a capital letter.
 For variable names, we use snake case => that way